Book – Think Straight (Change Your Thoughts, Change Your Life) – Summary

 8) Never Look Back –

-Many times we hold on to things we may never use, take way too many photographs we won’t see.
+We often hold on to things we may never use and take too many photographs we won’t see.
 Keep thinking about how we wish things would have been different.

 I liked the suggestions in the book –